nicklansley/ollama_usage_examples/ollama_two_AIs_chat.md

 * curved_ball_chat_messages: A list of messages to throw into the conversation at specific turns.
 * ai_final_chat_message: The final message to end the conversation.
 * ai_one_conversation_history and ai_two_conversation_history are lists of dictionaries with the following properties:
-    * role: The role of the speaker (either "system" or "user").
+    * role: The role of the speaker (either "system", "user", and "assistant").
     * content: The message content.
     * display_name: The display name of the speaker.
 * curved_ball_chat_messages is a list of dictionaries with the following properties: